 Abstract

 This essay addresses the constitutive role of heresy in Jewish modernity.
-Heresy—defined here under to token of assimilation— is commonly considered as destructive to Jewish tradition.
-I, however, investigate the works of Hannah Arendt on the model of the Jewish pariah and Isaac Deutscher’s notion of the Non-Jewish Jew to locate a model of heresy in which heresy structures a new, modern Jewish tradition.
-In Deutscher, the analysis shows, this tradition of heresy suggests a universal worldview, which eventually empties Judaism from any and all particular content.
+Heresy—defined here in terms of assimilation— is commonly considered destructive to Jewish tradition.
+I, however, examine Hannah Arendt’s works on the model of the Jewish pariah and Isaac Deutscher’s notion of the non-Jewish Jew to identify a model in which heresy gives structure to a new, modern Jewish tradition.
+In Deutscher, the analysis shows, this tradition of heresy suggests a universal worldview that eventually empties Judaism of any particular content.
 Arendt, on the other hand, connects the possibility of Jewish particularity in the present with her ideal of the pariah-as-heretic.
-Heresy is not a source of assimilation or rejection of Judaism but it rather offers a new foundation to Jewish particularity.
+Heresy is neither assimilation nor rejection of Judaism but rather offers a new foundation for Jewish particularity.
 The argument shows how the heresy of the pariah is also foundational to early formulations of Arendt’s politics of plurality.

 Keywords: Hannah Arendt, Isaac Deutscher, Heresy, Jewish Identity, Pariah